Potential Energy Of A System Of Two Point Charges

 Total work done to move q2 from infinity to point P :

-As we move from infinity to point P, we are actually moving in a direction in which x decreases, so we have to replace (dx) by (- dx) and then we get total work.
+As we move from infinity to point P, we are actually moving in a direction in which x decreases, so we have to replace (dx) by (- dx) and then we get total work by integration.

 This work done is the interaction energy/potential energy of a system of two point charges (U),

-If the two charges here are of opposite sign, the potential energy will be negative as :
+If the two charges here are of opposite sign, the potential energy of the system will be negative :